mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 weapons, and there will usually be some tanks available unless the force is very small.

-Other common formations include light infantry (optimised for peacekeeping and urban combat operations), grav cavalry (light armored striking and reconnaissance formations), armored
+Other common formations include light infantry (optimized for peacekeeping and urban combat operations), grav cavalry (light armored striking and reconnaissance formations), armored